-Table 3.
-Server-Specific DataSource properties
+Table 6.
+Server-specific DataSource properties

-Property Туре Description URL attributes Notes connectionAttributes String Set to the list of Derby embedded connection attributes separated by semicolons.
+Property Туре Description URL Attribute Notes connectionAttribute String Set to the list of Derby embedded connection attributes separated by semicolons.
 Various This property is also available using EmbeddedDataSource.
 See the Derby Reference Manual for more information about the various connection attributes. createDatabase String If set to "create", create the database specified with databaseName property. create This property is also available using EmbeddedDataSource.
 See the Derby Reference Manual for more information.

-Similar to setting connectionAttribute to "create=true".
+Property Туре Description URL Attribute Notes Similar to setting connectionAttribute to "create=true".
 Only "create" is allowed, other values equate to null.
 The result of conflicting settings of createDatabase, shutdownDatabase and connectionAttributes is undefined. shutdownDatabase String If set to "shutdown", shutdown the database specified with databaseName property. shutdown This property is also available using EmbeddedDataSource.
 See the Derby Reference Manual for more information.
 Similar to setting connectionAttribute to "shutdown=true".
 Only "shutdown" is allowed, other values equate to null.
-The result of conflicting settings of createDatabase, shutdownDatabase and

-Property Туре Description URL attributes Notes connectionAttributes is undefined.
+The result of conflicting settings of createDatabase, shutdownDatabase and connectionAttributes is undefined.
 If authentication and sqlAuthorization are both enabled, database shutdown is restricted to the database owner.